-Inn Churches provides practical support to those who need it most across the Bradford District.
+Inn Churches provides practical support to those that need it most across the Bradford District.
 Through our activities we try to empower people who are homeless, vulnerably housed, hungry or cold, helping them to help themselves to make permanent and lasting change with dignity and choice.
 We work with over 100 other community groups and organisations, and have more than 850 volunteers from 70 churches and the wider community in Bradford.

 Our HBUK brand is a small range of ethical products and opportunities which raise funds for our work, as well as directly supporting people who need it the most.

 Inn Churches is a registered charity (#1149792).
 Our charitable objectives are: